KIT-MRT/rosinterface_handler/doc/HowToWriteYourFirstInterfaceFile.md

-# How to Write Your First .params File
+# How to Write Your First .rosif File
-**Description**: This tutorial will familiarize you with .params files that allow you to use rosinterface_handler.
+**Description**: This tutorial will familiarize you with .rosif files that allow you to use rosinterface_handler.

 **Tutorial Level**: INTERMEDIATE

 ## Basic Setup